grandes-ecoles

 Show that $u$ is a permutation endomorphism if and only if there exists a basis in which its matrix is a permutation matrix.

-Q29 Matrices Diagonalizability and Similarity View
+Q29 Invariant lines and eigenvalues and vectors Diagonalizability and Similarity View

 Let $E$ be a $\mathbb{C}$-vector space of dimension $n \geq 1$.
 Let $u$ be a permutation endomorphism of $E$.
 Show that $u$ is diagonalizable and that its trace belongs to $\llbracket 0, n \rrbracket$.

-Q30 Matrices Diagonalizability and Similarity View
+Q30 Invariant lines and eigenvalues and vectors Diagonalizability and Similarity View

 Let $A, B$ be two diagonalizable matrices of $\mathcal{M}_n(\mathbb{C})$.
 Show that $A$ and $B$ are similar if and only if they have the same characteristic polynomial.